 Your baby is constipated if...

-- Sometimes after days of "dry spell", you notice a watery stool and may confuse it with diarrhea.
-It is actually one of the symptoms of constipation in newborn babies, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.
+Sometimes after days of "dry spell", you notice a watery stool and may confuse it with diarrhea.
+It is actually one of the symptoms of constipation in newborns, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.

 How can I treat newborn constipation?

-- If you have introduced bottle to her, make sure the formula milk is luke warm when you feed your baby.
+If you have introduced bottle, make sure the formula milk is luke warm when you feed your baby.
 Breast-milk already has the perfect temperature.

-- Hold your newborn's feet and move them gently as if she is riding a bicycle.
-The pressure between her thighs and tummy may trigger her bowel movement.
+Hold your newborn's feet and move them gently as if s/he is riding a bicycle.
+The pressure between his/her thighs and tummy may trigger the bowel movement.

-- Measure three-fingers' width down the newborn navel area.
+Measure three-fingers' width down the newborn navel area.
 Gently press it till you feel a firm spot/ mass.
 Continue pressing it (gently but constantly) for a couple of minutes, then release.
-Your baby may fart and/or pass stool after that.
+Your baby may fart and/or pass stool after this.

-- Brown sugar works great to relieve baby constipation (and even for adults).
-Even with a constipated newborn baby, it is considered okay to dissolve some brown sugar in one ounce of water and give it to her using a dropper (just like we give Vitamin D drops or anti-colic drops).
+Brown sugar works great to relieve newborn constipation (it even works for adults).
+Whether your baby is newborn or is few months old, dissolve some brown sugar in one ounce of water and give it to him/her through a dropper (just like we give Vitamin D drops or anti-colic drops).

 my 7-day old newborn baby, my doctor told me that I can give her 2.5 ml